notescs/notes/C-CPP-OOPS-for-Interviews/README.md

 };
 ```

-When a class object is created, *__vptr is set to point to the virtual table for that class.
+When a class object is created, `*__vptr` is set to point to the virtual table for
-For example, when a object of type Base is created, *__vptr is set to point to the virtual table
+that class.
+For example, when an object of type Base is created, `*__vptr` is set to
-for Base.
-When objects of type D1 or D2 are constructed, *__vptr is set to point to the virtual
+point to the virtual table for Base.
+When objects of type D1 or D2 are constructed,
-table for D1 or D2 respectively.
+`*__vptr` is set to point to the virtual table for D1 or D2 respectively.

 Now, let’s talk about how these virtual tables are filled out.
 Because there are only two virtual
 functions here, each virtual table will have two entries (one for function1(), and one for function2()).